OpenNebula/website/content/product/cloud_clusters_infrastructure_configuration/storage_system_configuration/local_ds.md

 When a VM is launched or migrated, the cache manager performs the following three steps:

 1. **Local Cache Check:** The cache manager checks the local cache for the image.
-If found and still valid (regtime matches the one in the Image Datastore), it returns the local path.
+If found and still valid (modtime matches the one in the Image Datastore), it returns the local path.

 2. **Upstream Cache Check:** If missing locally (or invalid), the cache manager iterates through each `CACHE_UPSTREAMS`.
 If an image is found on an upstream host, it stores a copy locally and returns that path.